World In Paris

 The construction of the Louvre Palace started in the 12th century under the rule of King Philippe Auguste.
 The new Royal Palace was a small medieval castle, part of the fortress protecting the city.

 This first Louvre building was square in plan, with circular defensive towers and an imposing central keep.
-The Louvre was separated and protected from the Seine by a moat fed by the river’s waters.
+The Louvre was separated and protected from the Seine River by a moat fed by the River’s waters.

 During the Grand Louvre Project, the renovation works unveiled some parts of the Medieval Palace.
 After a great mise en scène, visitors of the Louvre Museum can see part of the foundations of that first Louvre fortress, the moat, and also parts of the defensive towers.

-In the 12th century, the city’s urban heart was delimited by the Walls of Philippe Auguste.
+In the 12th century, Medieval Paris was delimited by the Walls of Philippe Auguste.
 The King wanted to protect Paris from a possible military attack before leaving for the Crusades, so he built a solid wall with 10 gates and punctuated by almost 80 turrets.

 Today, visitors can still see some remains of Paris’ Medieval walls (1180-1223).
 The most impressive parts are located in Le Marais: at the corner of Rue Charlemagne and Rue des Jardins Saint-Paul, you will discover a wall section of almost 60 meters!